oracle-livelabs/analytics-ai/atom/introduction/introduction.md

 This lab assumes you have:

-* An Oracle account
+* An Oracle Cloud account
 * Access to the Chicago Region
-* Administrator permissions or permissions to use the Generative AI family, the AI services family, Digital Assistant, and Visual Builder
+* Administrator permissions or permissions to use the Generative AI family, the AI services family, Digital Assistant, Visual Builder, and Identity Domains

 ## Learn More